Home / World Top Cities

 Technology

 London is one of the most technologically advanced cities in the world.
-It has a huge number of financial transactions that take place electronically each day through it financial services industry.
-Because London relies on its financial sector so much, it has invested heavily in its communications infrastructure, and continues to do so, under the auspices of its private IT sector and other partners, such as the Greater London Authority and the Corporation of the City of London.
+It has a huge number of financial transactions that take place electronically each day through its financial services industry.
+Because London relies on its financial sector so much, it has invested heavily in its communications infrastructure and continues to do so, under the auspices of its private IT sector and other partners, such as the Greater London Authority and the Corporation of the City of London.
 However, the technology industry that is part of London's economy is not simply there to support the financial services sector.
 It is a big player in its own right.

 Social Wellness and Human Resources